mfmurray/githubAPI/README.md

 ## Description

 This repository is a [React Native](https://facebook.github.io/react-native/) application.
-It contains the source code for a mobile app which reads commits from GitHub Repository
+It contains the source code for a mobile app which reads commits from GitHub this Repository

 ## Dependencies